 - We are incentivized against recommending content by others who have the same affiliate marketing partners or who compete for the same advertisers unless I am also a partial owner of their site.

-- I am incentivized to recommend the content and products of my WCI Network blog partners, in which I am a minority partner.
+- I am incentivized to recommend the content and products of the WCI Network blog partners, in which I am a minority partner.

-- We are incentivized to recommend you use the WCI Forum over the Bogleheads and other forums, the White Coat Investors Facebook Group over others, and the WCI Subreddit over other subs.
+- We are incentivized to recommend you use the WCI forum over other forums, the White Coat Investors Facebook group over others, and the WCI subreddit over other subs.